assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

     **** Ticket/Header ****

-    4b  MessageType.
+    4b  PacketType.
         Four bits that encodes an integer in range 0-15.
-        The integer value is 6 for this message.
+        The integer value is 6 for this packet.

     4b  Zero.
         Bits set to 0.